biya-coin/biyaliquid-docs/.gitbook/defi/trading/margin-performing-liquidations.md

 **Downsides**

 * Taking over at bankruptcy price may not be attractive enough for liquidators, especially when the mark price is very close to the bankruptcy price.
-  * This concern is mitigated if one assumes there will always be at least one “white knight” liquidator, as there currently is on Biyachain.
+  * This concern is mitigated if one assumes there will always be at least one “white knight” liquidator, as there currently is on Biya Chain.

 **Example**